trompamusic/music-scholars-annotator/README.md

 ![Screenshot demonstrating selectable score](annotation-submitter.png)

-This repository contains a minimal example React application integrating the TROMPA [selectable-score](https://github.com/trompamusic/selectable-score) React component.
+This repository contains a minimal example React application integrating the TROMPA [selectable-score](https://github.com/trompamusic/selectable-score) React component and is an expanded version of the [selectable-score-demo](https://github.com/trompamusic/selectable-score-demo).
 To run it, clone this repository, then:

 ```
 cd annotation-submitter-demo